 readout systems in the normally used manner and calibrate with necessary standards.
 For controlled temperatures, immerse

 thermocouples in calibration baths.
-Calibrate standards with instruments traceable to the National Institute of Standards and Technology on a yearly basis.
+Calibrate standards with instruments traceable to the National Institute of Standards and Technology (NIST) on a yearly basis.

 8.6.2 Temperatures:

 8.6.2.1 General—Measure temperatures with thermocouples and conventional readout equipment or equivalent.
-For temperatures in the (0 to 150) °C range, calibrate temperature measuring systems to + 0.5 °C for at least two temperatures that bracket the normal operating range.
+For temperatures in the 0 oC to 150°C range, calibrate temperature measuring systems to + 0.5 °C for at least two temperatures that bracket the normal operating range.
 Insert all thermocouples so that the tips are located midstream of the flow unless otherwise indicated.

 8.6.2.2 Ambient Air—Locate thermocouple in a convenient, well-ventilated position from the engine and hot accessories.
 8.6.2.3 Coolant—Locate the coolant-out thermocouple in the water elbow flange after the thermostat housing.
 Locate it in the center of the water stream.
-Refer to Fig. A5.1.
+Refer to Fig. A5.7.
 Locate the coolant-in thermocouple near the connection to the engine,